An-DJ/seata-ctl-archived/README.md

 ### Example

-1. Set the registry type to `eureka`:
+1. Set the registry config, such as setting type to `eureka`:

 ```shell
 127.0.0.1:7091 > set config --registry --data '{"registry.type": "eureka"}'